 And lived in hunger and cold as if he were still young.

-Were it not for those individuals who chose poverty so as to preserve their integrity,
+Were it not for those individuals who chose poverty so as to

+What in history would be worth passing down to future generations?
 When I read this poem, I pronounced some words differently because the tones represent different meanings.
 Since the lyrical poem is meant to touch people, it is very important that the words can convey feelings.
 Besides the literal meanings, the sounds and the tone of a poem can evoke certain feelings in readers.
+Thus, I read

+Yin pronounced in the first tone means 'should' or 'obliged,' whereas in the fourth tone it means 'retribution' or 'response.'
+I just wanted to briefly mention the issue of tones and pronunciation before discussing the poem itself.
+Now, let us look at this poem.
+Whereas Tao Yuanming's first poem discusses the uncertainty of ruin and prosperity, his second poem focuses on the impermanence of divine fate and on retributions for good and evil.
+It brings up the question of whether or not consequences exist when one does good or evil.
 According to Buddhism, there are natural consequences for bothgood and evil deeds.
 Buddhism teaches that there is reincarnation afterpassing away, and that there are previous lives and future lives.
 Gooddeeds incur pleasant retribution and evil deeds reap unpleasantretribution.
 Even if you don't receive the retributions in this life, youare bound to receive them in future lives.
 That is the Buddhist stance.However, Confucianism has always been the mainstream tradition.Confucianism does not believe in previous and future lives.
 If only thepresent lifetime is considered, the idea of retribution for good and evilmay not be verifiable.
+To be continued